Code-Institute-Submissions/milestone-project-40/README.md

 ## Introduction

-NOTE: Due to child data protection laws, no real child names are used in this project, and child images are represented by a generic icon, not a picture.
+NOTE: Due to kid data protection laws, no real kid names are used in this project, and kid images are represented by a generic icon, not a picture.

 **Barnevakt** is a web app designed for people who work with infants (ages 1-3) in kindergarten.
 Most kindergartens in Norway use a pen and a printed page to keep track of each infant's data.
 This web app will automate most tasks and make other tasks trivial.
-This will allow staff to work more efficiently and with less errors (eg. child sleeping too long).
+This will allow staff to work more efficiently and with less errors (eg. kid sleeping too long).

 ## UX